 Buffet or local cuisine?

-Check the range of restaurants before booking as some resorts may only offer buffet dining rather than table service, or stick with international cuisine.
+Check the range of restaurants before booking.
+Some resorts may only offer buffet dining rather than table service, or stick with international cuisine.

 Dani Porter, 31, a London-based copywriter, went all-inclusive on a trip to Kenya.